w3cping/credential-considerations/credentials-considerations.md

 ### Consolidation

 Depending on the mechanisms used for presenting identity, there's a risk that user-choice could be impeded by the policies of intermediaries (such as operating systems and browsers), issuers or verifiers.
-For example, platforms could potentially self-preference their own identity services, or government issuers could restrict
+For example, platforms could potentially self-preference their own identity services, or government issuers could restrict choice of wallets to those developed by the government.

 * to what extent do these systems rely on centralized providers?
 * how can an origin reliably accept attestations or credentials from a wide range of providers, rather than just 1 or 2?